-- Y (Yes) There is documentation that defined parameters such as a protocol or nomogram were used to manage dosages of the IV UFH AND the platelet counts. - N (No) There is no documentation that defined parameters such as a protocol or nomogram were used to manage dosages of the IV UFH AND/OR the platelet counts or unable to determine from medical record documentation.
+Y (Yes) There is documentation that defined parameters such as a protocol or nomogram were used to manage dosages of the IV UFH AND the platelet counts.

+N (No) There is no documentation that defined parameters such as a protocol or nomogram were used to manage dosages of the IV UFH AND/OR the platelet counts or unable to determine from

-- Pathways or orders that state that a nomogram or protocol was used to calculate the UFH therapy dosages are acceptable.
-The pathways or orders must specify that the platelet counts were being monitoring within the defined specifications. - "Defined parameters" for managing UFH therapy may include documents labeled a nomogram or protocol. - Platelet count monitoring must be within the defined specifications of the inclusion guidelines in order to select "Yes." - For orders that state that UFH therapy is ordered per pharmacy dosing or per pharmacy protocol select "Yes" if the platelet counts were also monitored within the defined specifications.
+- Pathways, orders or documentation that state that a nomogram or protocol was used to calculate the UFH therapy dosages and platelet count monitoring are acceptable. - "Defined parameters" for managing UFH therapy may include documents labeled a nomogram or protocol. - For orders that state that UFH therapy is ordered per pharmacy dosing or per pharmacy protocol select "Yes" if there is documentation that platelet counts were also monitored.

-Suggested Data Sources: PHYSICIAN/APN/PA or PHARMACIST DOCUMENTATION ONLY
+PHYSICIAN/APN/PA or PHARMACIST DOCUMENTATION ONLY

-- Physician orders NURSES - Pathways
+- Physician orders - Physician or Pharmacist notes